Learn how to create mortgage broker websites that make your business money.

 When you are weighing up the total costs of your website, you should factor in both the initial costs of designing your website, as well as the costs to maintain and update it over time.
-On average, your website should last you at least 3 years so you want to be sure that you have considered the total lifespan involved.
+On average, your website should last you at least 3 to 5 years before you do any major upgrades, so you want to be sure that you have considered the total lifespan involved.
 Just like a car, if you don’t service your website it can easily depreciate with value.

 The best mortgage brokers will have thought out not only their budget but also the expected returns they want to get from their website.
 It is for this reason that we always recommend framing your website costs as a yearly budget.
 This could be structured in a way similar to below:

-By itself, these costs may seem substantial, however the missing piece here is to correlate these budgets with the kinds of returns you expect for your mortgage broker business.
-One home loan settlement can be worth a couple thousand dollars over the lifetime of the loan so a few leads and closed settlements from your digital channels can more than compensate for the outgoings.
+By itself, these costs can seem substantial, however the missing piece here is to correlate these budgets with the kinds of returns you expect for your mortgage broker business.
+One home loan settlement is worth a couple thousand dollars so a few leads and closed settlements from your digital channels can more than compensate for the outgoings.

 This is why costs and cost savings by themselves are not a good measure of success.
 Otherwise, the cheapest website would always be the best.
 Instead, consider the importance of being cost-effective, and then measuring your costs against your returns over time.

-Best design practice is no longer only about making sure your website looks good, it encompasses cross-browser compatibility, speed and performance, and even goes as far as to effect your search engine ranking.
+Best design practice is no longer only about making sure your website looks good, it encompasses technical requirements such as cross-browser compatibility, speed and performance which all contribute to things such as your search engine ranking and social media engagement.

-In this section we take you through some of the benchmarks we use to measure our design practice against, and show you how website design can be optimised to improve your customer acquisition.
+In this section we take you through some of the benchmarks we use to measure our design practice against, and show you how website design can be optimised to improve your customer acquisition funnel.

 Only a short time ago the world had a limited amount of devices that could access the internet.
-This meant that it was easy to optimise your website for your users as you really only had to cater to screens that were using Microsoft’s Internet Explorer.
+This meant that it was easy to create a website for users as you really only had to cater to screens that were using Microsoft’s Internet Explorer.

 Today however, your website audience could be using anything from Internet Explorer, Microsoft Edge, Safari, Firefox, Opera and Google Chrome, plus this range of browsers are exponentially multiplied by the the multitude of resolutions available across mobile phones, tablets, laptops and monitors.